-Volunteers and Chaperones Model Policy
+Volunteers and Chaperones Model Policy [Section 1 required]117

-The Governing Board of De La Salle the following policy effective on the date that the policy is adopted by the Board.
+The Governing Board ofLee A. Tolbert Community Academy adopts the following policy effective on the date that the policy is adopted by the Board.

 SECTION 1.
-De La Salle encourages participation of parents and citizens of the community to volunteer in the school in order to serve as additional resources to the teachers and students.
+The Academy encourages participation of parents and citizens of the community to volunteer in the school in order to serve as additional resources to the teachers and students.
 Prior to serving as a volunteer, each individual who may have unsupervised contact with a child must complete an application for the position, have a satisfactory criminal records check, and have a satisfactory check of the child abuse/neglect records maintained by the Missouri Department of Social Services. - Required